Unit 6 - Practice Quiz

 25 Gradient Boosting improves the model by minimizing:

-B. The number of trees
+A. The number of trees

-C. The variance of the data
+B. The weights of the features

-D. A loss function using gradient descent
+C. A loss function using gradient descent

 26 Which algorithm is most likely to overfit if the number of base estimators (iterations) is too large?